Leakage current simulations of Low Gain Avalanche Diode with improved Radiation Damage Modeling: Devices under study

-To understand the difference between measurements and simulations and to minimize it, we select two fabricated devices of IHEP-IME-v1 production where LGAD (L1-15-100) and PIN (PIN-15-100).
-Both of them have same geometry and fabricating process except PIN without gain layer (\figurename~\ref{fig:l1_15_100} and \ref{fig:pin_15_100}).
-The active area of them are $\rm 1.3\times1.3~mm^{2}$. \figurename~\ref{fig:lgad_pin_iv} and \ref{fig:lgad_pin_cv} show the I-V and 1/C$^{2}$-V of LGAD/PIN measured under room temperature.
-Owing to internal gain, the leakage current of LGAD sensor is around 2-15 times than PIN between device is full depleted and breakdown.
-And the $\rm V_{BD}$ of LGAD ($\sim$196 V) is earlier than PIN ($>$700 V) which is determined when leakage current exceeds $\rm 10^{-6}~A$.
-The gain layer depleted voltage ($\rm V_{GL}$) before full depleted voltage ($\rm V_{FD}$) in LGAD sensor corresponds the (n++)-(p+)-p-(p++) stack.
+To understand the difference between measurements and simulations, we select two fabricated devices from the IHEP-IME-v1 production line: LGAD (L1-15-100) and PIN (PIN-15-100).
+They have the same geometry and fabricating process except from the fact that the PIN has no gain layer (see Fig.\ref{fig:l1_15_100} and \ref{fig:pin_15_100}).
+The active area of both is $ 1.3\times1.3~mm^{2}$.
+Fig.\ref{fig:lgad_pin_iv} and \ref{fig:lgad_pin_cv} show the I-V and 1/C$^{2}$-V characteristic curves of LGAD/PIN, measured at room temperature.
+Owing to the presence of an internal gain, the leakage current of the LGAD sensor can be as high as 15 times the leakage current of PIN.
+The $ V_{BD}$ of LGAD ($\sim$196 V), defined as the voltage corresponding to a leakage current exceeding $ 10^{-6}~A$, is smaller than PIN diode which does not show breakdown up to 700V.
+The change in capacitance between gain layer depletion voltage ($ V_{GL}$) and full depleted voltage ($ V_{FD}$) in LGAD sensor corresponds to the presence of the (n++)-(p+)-p-(p++) stack.